webplatform/docs/guides/html_links/index.md

 * Search engines can never index a whole page but instead might show up parts of a page in search results that don’t make sense out of context.
 * Visitors cannot bookmark the page — the next time they open their bookmark they’ll get the initial state of the frameset and not the page as they left it.
 * Visitors dependent on assistive technology have a very hard time navigating around framesets.
 * Third party sites might not like to be shown inside a frameset and use “framebreaker” scripts that replace framesets with the real URL when you try to embed them.
-This is to stop criminals luring Internet users into entering for example credit card information into a web site that seemingly looks like a bank (so called “phishing”).
+This is to stop criminals luring Internet users into entering for example credit card information into a website that seemingly looks like a bank (so called “phishing”).

 Links inside a frameset use the <code>target</code> attribute of the anchor to target the correct frame.
 Each frame in a frameset gets a certain name and activating the link would open the document defined in the <code>href</code> attribute in that frame.
 If the frameset is not available (for example when a visitor found the document with the links via a search engine) each link opens in a new browser instance.